ZrowGz/uw-challenge-2/loan_qualifier_app/README.md

 # Screen-A-Lender

-Just after the title, introduce your project by describing attractively what the project is about and what is the main problem that inspires you to create this project or what is the main contribution for the potential user of your project.

 **Have you ever tried to find a lender and struggled to separate the silt from the gold?**
 *If so, then Screen-A-Lender is designed for you!*